ocgineer/ocgineer.github.io/index.md

 5. Restart Streamlabs OBS once more.
 6. Try going live.

+Ultimately you can try to redo your streaming settings completely anew and see if this fixes the issue.
+Before doing so, export your overlays (settings > overlays > export) in case cloud recovery fails, then go to settings and clear cache and restart.
+Redo your streaming settings, just use **basic output mode** by settings encoder and bitrate, and try going live again.

-If this did not work, please upload your cache to the developers (found in General Settings) and with the filename, that got copied to your clipboard by doing so, create an issue on the [SLOBS Tracker](http://tracker.streamlabs.com).
+If all of this did not work, please upload your cache to the developers (found in General Settings) and with the filename, that got copied to your clipboard by doing so, create an issue on the [SLOBS Tracker](http://tracker.streamlabs.com).
 Describe the nature of the issue and post the filename of your cache as well.

 ## Recording is not working or saved